 I’m sure that plenty of these novels present a lusty female protagonist who is not content with saccharine daydreams about her paranormal boyfriend.
 But the religious dimension keeps popping up, especially with the “fallen angel” angle.
 Yes: Fallen, by Lauren Kate, is a prominent member of the club of angel romances, in which a denizen of heaven is cast out (didn’t they used to call these “demons”?) and makes his way over the centuries to a spooky boarding school deep in South Carolina, where the girl of his dreams (literally) is waiting for him.

 The Dark Divine, by Bree Despain, is the most obvious religious/paranormal connection I’ve come across.
 It’s not very good: predictable plot, stock characters, theology, such as it is, from the bottom of the remainder bin at Costco.
-Grace Divine (cue predictable puns) is the daughter of a small-town pastor in Minnesota who feels an irresistible attraction for the broody and mysterious Daniel Kalbi.
+Grace Divine (cue predictable puns), daughter of a small-town pastor in Minnesota, feels an irresistible attraction for the broody and mysterious Daniel Kalbi.
 They grew up together, but then–Well, let’s let the jacket copy tell it: “Grace . . . always knew something terrible happened the night Daniel Kalbi disappeared and her brother Jude came home covered in his own blood.”
-I wonder what tipped her off?
+Gee, ya think?